Early Start Denver Model: Intervention plan

 Results from the first assessment are used to draw an intervention plan, which describes the activities to be performed with the child by the parents and therapists.
 An interdisciplinary team oversees the progress and readjusts the plan with every new 12-week assessment.
 The parents are also trained (or "coached") and play a role in the program, taking on some of the activities in the child's intervention plan or, in some cases, conducting it all together.

 Among the domains focused on by the intervention plan are of particular importance: imitation, nonverbal communication (including joint attention), verbal communication, social development (including emotion sharing), and play.

 Efficacy

-Several studies have been published in an effort to assess its efficacy in mitigating the developmental delays in young children diagnosed with autism.
+Several studies have been published in an effort to assess its efficacy in mitigating developmental delays in autistic children.
 Research of this kind is inherently complex, since it involves comparing groups receiving different types of treatment and it is ethically questionable to set aside a control group that would receive no treatment; therefore it is challenging to perform the objective measurement of treatment effects.